Caroline Seger: Paris Saint-Germain

 Seger sealed her move to Paris Saint-Germain in June 2014, signing a two-year contract.
 She left as Tyresö withdrew from the league and released all their players.

 Olympique Lyon

-On 2 July 2016, Olympique Lyon announced the signing of Seger.
+On 2 July 2016, Lyon announced the signing of Seger.
 In the 2016/17 season Seger helped Lyon win the Division 1 Feminine, the Coupe de France Feminine and the UEFA Women’s Champions League.

 FC Rosengård

-In 2017 Seger returned to Sweden by joining FC Rosengård in the Damallsvenskan league.
+In 2017, Seger returned to Sweden by joining FC Rosengård in the Damallsvenskan league.
 She helped Rosengård win the Svenska Cupen Damer and finish second in the league.
+On Saturday November 9, 2024 she played the last game of her career, as Resengard beat Djurgården 3–0.
+At the end of the game the whole crowd gave her a standing ovation for her outstanding football career.